FlatbreadLabs/flatbread/README.md

 | ☝️ Keep the dev server running in your other tab |
 | ------------------------------------------------ |

-In the new tab, scope yourself into **oyu** or the specific package you wanna mess with.
+In the new tab, scope yourself into **flatbread** or the specific package you wanna mess with.

 ```bash
 cd packages/<package>